mrled/lability-tutorial/index.markdown

      -  Discuss double-NAT
      -  Show how to connect to the VMs behind NAT via PS remoting if the gateway is up

-6. AD domain behind NAT network three VMs: a domain controller, a NAT gateway, and a Windows 10 client
+6. AD domain behind NAT network: three VMs, one domain controller, one NAT gateway, and one Windows 10 client

+     -  Discuss ordering of resources in the config file to minimize errors
+     -  Show example of Windows event forwarding

+7. Back matter (?)

+     -  Powershell DSC concepts
+     -  Lability concepts

 Other items on my mind: